 Explore Ninh Binh

-Home to a varied amount of affordable hostels and hotels, Hanoi has heaps of accommodation choices.
+If you’re looking for where to stay in Hanoi Vietnam, you’re in luck as it is home to a varied amount of affordable hostels and hotels.
+Hanoi has heaps of accommodation choices.
 From budget hostels (that are usually heaps of fun) to mid-range hotels, there is no shortage of places to stay.
-Here are a few of our top picks and recommendations.

 Here are our suggestions for hostels and hotels in Hanoi.